mlcohen/simple-webpack-module-federation-demonstration/README.md

 When you load the host app, the app's `main` [function](https://github.com/mlcohen/simple-webpack-module-federation-demonstration/blob/main/host-app/src/main.js) will execute.
 When invoked, the `main` function will dynamically import three modules: First `RemoteModuleFoo/action` then `RemoteModuleBar/action` and finally `RemoteModuleBaz/action`.

 When a remote module has been loaded, the host app will execute an exported function from imported module.
-For the foo remote module, the exported `doRemoteFooAction` [function](https://github.com/mlcohen/simple-webpack-module-federation-demonstration/blob/main/remote-module-foo/src/a/action.js) is invoked, and for the bar remote module, the exported `doRemoteBarAction` [function](https://github.com/mlcohen/simple-webpack-module-federation-demonstration/blob/main/remote-module-bar/src/b/action.js) is invoked, and for the baz remote module, the exported `doRemoteBazAction` [function](https://github.com/mlcohen/simple-webpack-module-federation-demonstration/blob/main/remote-module-baz/src/c/action.js) is invoked.
+For the foo remote module, the exported `doRemoteFooAction` [function](https://github.com/mlcohen/simple-webpack-module-federation-demonstration/blob/main/remote-module-foo/src/action.js) is invoked, and for the bar remote module, the exported `doRemoteBarAction` [function](https://github.com/mlcohen/simple-webpack-module-federation-demonstration/blob/main/remote-module-bar/src/action.js) is invoked, and for the baz remote module, the exported `doRemoteBazAction` [function](https://github.com/mlcohen/simple-webpack-module-federation-demonstration/blob/main/remote-module-baz/src/action.js) is invoked.

 Each remote module is loaded in series with a bit of delay added in between.
 This is to help emphasize how remote module are loaded by Webpack.

+This demonstration also showcases how modules can be shared among federated modules.
+Here `lodash/toUpper` is shared amoung the host app to the three remote modules.

 ## What is module federation?